Moshe Teitelbaum (Satmar): Appointment to Satmar Rebbe

 In 1979, Moshe's uncle Joel died, without an heir to inherit leadership of Satmar.
-The most logical successor was his nephew Moshe, then at the age of sixty-six.
+The most logical successor was his nephew Moshe, then at the aged 66.
 He was considered intelligent, a scholar, and a good speaker.
 There was some uneasiness about appointing Moshe, because in the years prior, he had limited contact with Satmar, led his own Hasidic group, and did not necessarily have the same absolutist outlook, level of scholarship, or intense piety, as his late uncle.
 Nevertheless, it was understood that the community was better off with a leader, and having Moshe as the Rebbe was the best for the community under the given circumstances.
 The Satmar Council of Elders was a thirteen-member lay-person body elected by Satmar Hasidim.
 The Council unanimously decided on Moshe as their next Rebbe.
 Moshe could have turned down the appointment and remained as leader of his small Sighet sect, but leadership of Satmar promised far more power and prestige.
 The Council and Moshe then negotiated and planned the details on Moshe's official appointment.
 A few weeks later, on one day's notice, a general meeting in the main Rodney Street synagogue was announced.
 At the meeting, in which Moshe was not present, Sender Deutsch, leader of the Council, announced the appointment of Moshe as the new rebbe of Satmar.

 Moshe refused to be accepted as the new rebbe within the first year of Joel's death.
 This was done as a sign of bereavement over his uncle, who helped raise him when his father died, and to allow the Satmar community to mourn and adjust to the transition.
 Moshe continued to live in Borough Park and lead his Sighet community.

 Around August 1980, Moshe formally succeeded Joel as the Satmar Rebbe in an elaborate "crowning" in Kiryas Joel, New York.
 At the ceremony, Moshe spoke and acknowledged that he cannot replace Joel, telling the Hasidim not to expect from him what they received from Joel.

 Some Satmar Hasidim did not accept him as the rebbe, including the Bnei Yoel (or Kagners, opponents), a group of Hasidim who remained loyal to Joel's wife, Fayga Teitelbaum.
 Moshe Teitelbaum and his aunt Fayga never had a good relationship.
 Tension between the two began back when Fayga married Joel Teitelbaum.
 Fayga was Joel's second wife, and Joel already had a grown daughter.
 The grown daughter and Fayga fought over control of the household, and Moshe sided with his cousin against his aunt.
 Later, Joel's daughter died, and Fayga failed to bear any children and an heir for Joel.